giuliorocca/odin-landing-page/readme.txt

-Text and photos are partially from: https://avp.fandom.com/wiki/Weyland-Yutani_Corporation
+Text and photos are adapted partially from: https://avp.fandom.com/wiki/Weyland-Yutani_Corporation